 Looking for Rome apartment rentals?
 Find out the pros and cons, and the best places to book now!

-Most of the above are listed by owner.
-The sites take a one-time fee from the people who list with them, so the owner’s rates are very fair and usually low/competitive.
+The site takes a one-time fee from the people who list with them, so the owner’s rates are very fair and usually low/competitive.

 This should cost under 2 Euros, as long as you have it at the bar, standing up.

 If you stay in an apartment when you visit Rome, you won’t find much help with your stay, as you would when staying in a hotel or other accommodation with concierge services.

 Some owners who rent their Rome apartments out do provide a little write-up of things to do and restaurants nearby, but overall, you’re on your own.

 For some people, this is fine.
 They will rely on guidebooks, smartphone apps and online guides (like Romewise!) for help.